gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-04-10-remote-monitoring-a-web-server-job-queue.md

 ## Help from the community

 Another Huginn user [mentioned](https://github.com/huginn/huginn/issues/3368#issuecomment-2045510388) that I could send a regular request to [healthchecks.io](https://www.healthchecks.io), which would raise a notification if the requests stopped coming in (a method known as [the Dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch)) which is exactly what would happen when the job queue is jammed.
 This was a good idea!
-Whilst I could be notfications by email or various push notification services, I'd prefer to get my notifications the same way as my server notifications - through [uptimerobot.com](https://www.uptimerobot.com) - so I added that to the process.
+Whilst I could be notfications by email or various push notification services, I'd prefer to get my notifications the same way as my server notifications - through [uptimerobot.com](https://www.uptimerobot.com) - so I added that to the process, with the help of [Pēteris Caune](https://toot.lv/@cuu508/112246652626290022) the creator of healthchecks.io.

 Here is my final recipe: